 - 4.1 At the last Board meeting in each year or as soon as practical thereafter (but no later than 1 December in each year), Trustees who are eligible to vote will be issued with a confidential ballot paper containing the names of the candidates in alphabetical order and details of the Trustee Officer role for which they are applying. - 4.2 Before the Trustees vote, the candidates will have the opportunity to address the Board in support of their nomination for the relevant Trustee Office role.
-The Trustees shall then consider the candidates, as necessary, prior to any vote (with the candidates recusing themselves unless invited expressly in order to provide further information). - 4.3 Trustees shall have one vote for each of the Trustee Officer roles. - 4.4 The Head of Governance and General Counsel shall count the votes and the Chief Executive will verify and announce the appointments by no later than 31st December. - 4.5 If there is a tied vote in relation to any of the Trustee Officer positions, lots shall be drawn by an independent person to settle the appointment.
-The independent person shall be chosen by the Chief Executive. - 4.6 Those appointed will serve from 1st January 31st December in the following year.
+The Trustees shall then consider the candidates, as necessary, prior to any vote (with the candidates recusing themselves unless invited expressly in order to provide further information). - 4.3 There shall be two rounds of voting if there are three or more candidates for a Trustee Officer position.
+In the event of there being two candidates, there will be one round of voting only. - 4.4 A. First Round (should there be three or more candidates): Trustees will vote for their preferred two candidates.
+The purpose of this round is to narrow the field of candidates.
+The two candidates with the highest number of votes shall go through to a second round.